shaiknawazshareef18/shareef/project/README.md

 ### 🚀 CSS challenge

-Add other components to the page to make it look prettier
+When it comes to CSS you can layout your page however you might like.
+Take a little time and make the page look more appealing:

+- Choose a different font
+- Colorize the headers
+- Resize items

 ---